 All of us have seen suggestions that people should “tip” our bartenders while we are hunkered down at home and pour our own drinks, and we built a way to do just that.
 It’s simple and it’s totally free.
 This will not completely solve our neighbors’ financial challenges, but we have been told again and again by our server and bartender friends that it is a great morale booster to see a sign that someone cares.

 Select your region.
 We will present you with a randomly selected neighbor who works in the service industry and where they work.
 You send them money directly with Venmo or Cash App.
 We don’t charge a fee and don’t collect any of your data.

 We suggest tipping the first worker, so everyone gets a turn.
 Or you can refresh the page to see another name.

 If you are a service industry worker

-Select your city.
+Select your region.
 Fill out a simple form to be added to the list.

 Who We Serve

 Our goal at ServiceIndustry.tips is to help workers in the food and beverage service industry and those who receive much of their income from tips.